HardlyDifficult/Tutorials/Outline.md

 ## Create a connected platform

+Our level design calls for the bottom platform to rotate half way through.
+Create two Platform GameObjects, one of which is rotated and position their parent GameObjects so they appear connected.

 <details><summary>How</summary>

  - Use two copies of Platform (without edges) and move their parent GameObjects so that the sprites appear near the bottom of the screen side by side.
 Raise the right Platform a little above the left.